Giantryan484/Notes-For-Ti-84/README.md

 ```

 This will create a `NOTES.txt` file containing the Ti-BASIC code.
 Compile and transfer `NOTES.8xp` to your calculator to access your notes.

+## WARNING

+The Ti-84 text display (and compiler) will only accept standard text characters.
+Thus, especially when importing equations, take extra care to replace any symbols (Δ, λ, α) with their plain-text counterparts (delta, lambda, a)

 ## Contributing